practicingruby/practicing-ruby-paid/posts/v6/001-parsing-json.md

 end
 ```

-The final production named `string` matches a one or more 'a' or 'c' followed by
+This final production matches one or more 'a' or 'c' characters followed by
-'abb' or just the string 'abb' itself.
+'abb', or just the string 'abb' on its own.
 This is equivalent to our original
 regular expression of `(a|c)*abb`.

-### But Aaron, this is so long!
+**But Aaron, this is so long!**

 I know, it's much longer than the regular expression version.
 However, we can
 add arbitrary Ruby code to be executed at any point in the matching process.